Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

 where $\xi^\wedge$ denotes a minimizer; we have proved that $\tilde{\xi} \in \mathcal{A}(\xi^\wedge) \subseteq \bigcup_{i=1}^n \mathcal{A}(\xi_i)$ concluding the proof of the KKM property.

-Thus, we can apply the KKM lemma (\cite[Theorem 4.8]{Z10}): As all sets $\mathcal{A}(\xi)$ are closed and convex subsets of $\Xibar$, they are all convexly compact (\cite[Theorem 3.1]{Z10}).
+Thus, we can apply the KKM lemma, Theorem 4.8 of \cite{Z10}: As all sets $\mathcal{A}(\xi)$ are closed and convex subsets of $\Xibar$, they are all convexly compact by Theorem 3.1 of \cite{Z10}.
 Thus we can conclude by the KKM lemma that